Home / Journals / CMES / Vol.23, No.1, 2008

 CMES-Computer Modeling in Engineering & Sciences, Vol.23, No.1, pp. 53-74, 2008, DOI:10.3970/cmes.2008.023.053

 Abstract This paper deals with the problem of the consolidation of a composite consisting of alternate layers of soft clay and a granular material.
 A series of experiments were conducted on components to develop the constitutive models that can be implemented in a computational approach.
 The constitutive response of the soft clay is represented by a poro-elasto-plastic Cam clay-based model and the granular medium by an elasto-plastic model with a Drucker-Prager type failure criterion and a non-associated flow rule.
-The computational poro-elasto-plastic model is used to calibrate the experimental results derived from the one-dimensional tests and to establish the influence of… More >
+The computational poro-elasto-plastic model is used to calibrate the experimental results derived from the one-dimensional tests and More >

 Per Page: